gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ## See your site hot reload in the browser!

-Run `gatsby develop` in the terminal, which starts a development server and reloads changes you make to your site so you can preview them in the browser (you can turn off the server by pressing Ctrl + C).
-Open up your browser to localhost:8000 and you should see a default homepage.
+Run `gatsby develop` in the terminal, which starts a development server and reloads changes you make to your site so you can preview them in the browser.
+Open up your browser to [localhost:8000](localhost:8000) and you should see a default homepage.

-> **NOTE**: If you have already started your gatsby development server using `gatsby develop` you will need to restart the server by pressing CTRL + C and running the command again to see changes in your gatsby.config reflected on localhost***
+> **NOTE**: If you have already started your gatsby development server using `gatsby develop`, you will need to restart the server by pressing CTRL + C in the terminal where the command was run and running `gatsby develop` again to see changes in your `gatsby-config.js` reflected on [localhost:8000](localhost:8000)

 ## How does the plugin work?